mschlenker/RollerCaster/README.md

 * Show an image if an jpeg exists with the same name as the movie
 * Show text description if it exists
 * Eventually add an Android app that parses the HTML and uses the Android API to send the video to the ChromeCast

+## Questions?

+You might contact me by mail ms@mattiasschlenker.de if you have questions, I guess I'll create some FAQ soon.
+If you run into issues, please create a GitHub account and use the link "Issues" on the right pane.